 References.

-Centers for disease and control and prevention.
+Centers for disease control and prevention.
 (2022).
 Water and healthier drinks. https://www.cdc.gov/healthyweight/healthy_eating/water-and-healthier-drinks.html

 Deanna deBara.
 (2018).
 How to clean up after sex. https://www.healthline.com/health/healthy-sex/clean-up-after-sex